exlunaproject/pLua-XE/README.md

 A fork of the pLua project, created by Jeremy Darling (@jdarling) and originally hosted at eonclash.com.

-This modification has been updated for Delphi XE2 or higher.
+This modification has includes many additions and fixes and has been updated for Delphi XE2 or higher.
 It still compiles and works with the older, non-Unicode Delphi releases.

-It has been mostly tested with Lua 5.1.4 (32 and 64-bit).
+It has been mostly tested with Lua 5.1.4 (64-bit and 32-bit).

 pLua is a long term effort to build a set of methods (functions and procedures), objects, and types to aid Pascal Developers (FPC, Lazarus, and Delphi at the moment) in the implementation of Lua in their projects.